GustavoHBDuarte/AB_testing/README.md

 <br>
 <p><font size="3">The following are some of the key assumptions for A/B testing.</font></p></br>
 <ol>
-  <li><font size="3">Random assignment: Participants in the A/B test must be randomly assigned to either the control group (version A) or the treatment group (version B) to ensure that the groups are comparable in terms of their characteristics.</font></li><br>
+  <li><font size="3">Random assignment: Participants in the A/B test must be randomly assigned to either the control group (version A) or the treatment group (version B) to ensure that the groups are comparable in terms of their characteristics.
+Non-group related variables must be stratified across the study.</font></li><br>
   <li><font size="3">Large sample size: The larger the sample size, the more reliable the results of the A/B test will be.
 A larger sample size also helps to reduce the impact of outliers or random fluctuations in the data.</font></li><br>
   <li><font size="3">Independence of observations: The observations in the A/B test should be independent of each other, meaning that the behavior of one participant should not influence the behavior of another participant.</font></li><br>
   <li><font size="3">Normality of data: The data should be normally distributed to allow for valid statistical tests to be conducted.
 If the data is not normally distributed, a non-parametric test may be used instead.</font></li><br>
   <li><font size="3">Homogeneity of variance: The variance of the data in the control and treatment groups should be roughly equal.
-If the variances are significantly different, this can affect the results of the statistical tests and make it harder to draw meaningful conclusions.</font></li><br>
+If the variances are significantly different, this can affect the results of the statistical tests and make it harder to draw meaningful conclusions, therefore properly tests must be carried out.</font></li><br>
 </ol>